 - ¾ teaspoon vanilla

-- Grind 3 starts of anise in a coffee or spice grinder, as finely as possible (see note).
+- Grind 3 stars of anise in a coffee or spice grinder, as finely as possible (see note).

 - Combine the sugar, margarine, water, and anise in a small saucepan.